rhysd/vimwasm-try-plugin/README.md

 ## TODO

+- Add tests
+- Run CI
-- Make error more comprehensive
+- Make release
 - Add `-revision` string option to specify revision of the repository. `/repos/:owner/:repo/contents` has query parameter `ref` for it
 - Add `-persistent` bool option to copy files to `~/.vim` instead of `/usr/local/share/vim`
 - Add `-local` string option to specify local directory instead of using GitHub API